Wondering if baptism is your next step?

 - Complete the Baptism Registration Form

-- A staff member or baptism coordinator will reach out to you to schedule your baptism date and talk with you about sharing your story via video
+- A baptism coordinator will reach out to you to talk with you about your faith journey and schedule your baptism

 What Is Baptism?

-It is a public acceptance of Jesus Christ
+It is a personal acceptance of Jesus Christ

 It is a point of departure from your past and an entrance into an altogether new life

-For those who had accepted Jesus as their Lord and Savior, their baptism was a vivid reminder that they had departed from a former way of life and had begun a new life in Christ (2 Corinthians 5:17).
-Baptism was a tangible reminder of a point in time when this transition happened.
+For those who had accepted Jesus as their Lord and Savior, their baptism was a vivid reminder that they had departed from a former way of life and had begun a new life in Christ (1 Corinthians 6:11; 2 Corinthians 5:17).
+Baptism was a tangible reminder of the point in time when this transition happened.

-“We were therefore buried with him (Christ) through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may have new life.”
+Therefore we were buried with him (Jesus) by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, so we too may walk in newness of life.
 Romans 6:4

-It is a means of bringing us into union with the death Christ and with His body, the church
+It is the means of bringing us into union with the Triune God and into the Church of Jesus, his Body

 It is God’s claim to ownership over me